merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 One concern we had was that the observed trend of less metabolic independence in healthy samples could be due to technical artifacts rather than biological signal - that is, perhaps we are estimating lower copy numbers in these samples because we are systematically less able to annotate enzymes in these samples.
 This could happen if, for instance, our KOfam models do not appropriately capture the diversity of enzyme sequences in these samples.
 And indeed, we noticed that our (deeply-sequenced) healthy samples have a smaller proportion of genes annotated with KOfams than the IBD samples do.
 So we realized we needed to comprehensively characterize any potential annotation bias in our dataset.

 We already annotated our samples with KEGG KOfams, but to fully explore annotation bias, we had to check if the same trends exist with other annotation sources.
 So we also annotated all of the metagenomes with NCBI Clusters of Orthologous Groups (COGs), and with Pfams.
-If you want to replicate this analysis, you can add those annotations by going back to your metagenomics workflow config files, turning on the rules to run `anvi-run-ncbi-cogs` and `anvi-run-pfams`, and re-starting the workflows (with the same command used previously).
+If you want to replicate this analysis, you can add those annotations by going back to your metagenomics workflow config files, turning on the rules to run {% include PROGRAM name="anvi-run-ncbi-cogs" %} and {% include PROGRAM name="anvi-run-pfams" %}, and re-starting the workflows (with the same command used previously).
 If snakemake is working correctly, it should run only those additional annotation jobs rather than redoing the whole workflow.
 Note that the contigs databases of our assemblies that we shared should already be annotated with these additional function databases.

 Once we had all our samples annotated, we ran a script to count the number of annotations from each functional source as well as the total number of gene calls in each metagenome assembly.
 You will find this script at `SCRIPTS/get_num_genes.py`, and here is how you can run it on all the metagenome assemblies, using the external genomes file containing the paths to all their databases (at `02_METAGENOME_PROCESSING/ALL_METAGENOME_DBS.txt`):